fruether/MyProject/folder/README.md

 ### Processing-related metadata

 ## Validators:
 As another form of metadata, a validator may be associated with each file.
 The meaning of validation is here that matched files are to be validated to essentially verify assumptions implied by matching.
-For instance, we can be reasonably sure that files with suffix ".java" contain Java source code, but if we wanted to validate this assumption, then we may register a validator.
+For instance, we can be reasonably sure that files with suffix `.java` contain Java source code, but if we wanted to validate this assumption, then we may register a validator.
 To avoid Code-Injection and make  the architecture of the worker easier these executables can be found in the validators/ folder in the 101worker tree.
 To let a rule execute a specific validator it has to assign the folder name (in the validator/ path) to the validator keyword:

 ```
 {